Complete Guide On How To Create A Mobile App Startup

 Step #4 – Design

-I have heard many entrepreneurs saying they want a very basic design and want to focus on just developing an app.
+I have heard many entrepreneurs saying they want a very basic design and want to focus on just developing a mobile app.
 They are so wrong!

 Design is not just about how your app looks, but it’s about how a user will experience the app.